Comparing Euler classes: Transgression, -invariants and the comparison

-The image of $1_{\mathscr{F}}$ under the above morphism yields a canonical element of $d(1_{\mathscr{F}}) \in H^{n+1}(\mathscr{Y},\bpi_n^{\aone}(\mathscr{F}))$ that we refer to as the {\em transgression of the fundamental class of the $\aone$-homotopy fiber}.
+where the left map is the canonical isomorphism discussed above (and arising from the relative Hurewicz theorem).
+The class $d(1_{\mathscr{F}}) \in H^{n+1}(\mathscr{Y},\bpi_n^{\aone}(\mathscr{F}))$ that we refer to as the {\em transgression of the fundamental class of the $\aone$-homotopy fiber}.
 The hypotheses of the previous result apply to the Moore-Postnikov factorization of a morphism of $\aone$-$1$-connected spaces.
 In that case the element $d(1_{\mathscr{F}})$ is, by definition, the $k$-invariant at the relevant stage of the tower \cite[VI.5.5-6]{GoerssJardine}. \end{ex}